Gramli/Scriper/README.md

 * TimeSchedules - *not implemented yet*
 * FileOuput
   * path - path to script output file -> script output will be written there

+#What will be in next version?
+TimeSchedule support
+Javascript support